-The best pet odor eliminators above all do a great job of tackling stains and smells – but here are some extra tips to make cleaning easier:
+The best pet odor removers above all do a great job of tackling stains and smells – but here are some extra tips to make cleaning and odor removal easier:

 Here’s an example of a homemade pet urine odor remover for carpets (always test stain removers on a small patch first):